tkaefer/java-interview/topics/core/concurrency.md

 - Since Java 6, performance of intrinsic and reentrant lock is very similar.
 Earlier it used to be slower.

 Always do lock.unlock in finally block
 Locks can be fair/unfair.
 Fair locks implement queues to handle requests for a lock.
 Ofcourse, fairness comes with cost of performance.
+If you don’t call the unlock() method at the end of the critical section, the other threads that are waiting for that block will be waiting forever, causing a deadlock situation.

 #### Read-Write lock